-Installations can serve as landmarks throughout the trail network and, in some cases, function for both aesthetic and utility (e.g., a sculpture that can also be used for seating).
+Art and sculpture are elements that can create a sense of place and provide a unique user experience.
+Installations can serve as landmarks throughout the trail network and in some cases function as an aesthetic and utility pieces (e.g., a sculpture that can also be used for seating).
 The Raleigh Arts Commission and the City's Public Art Policy have contributed to public art throughout the community.
-Figure 33 illustrates the public art installations across the City and highlights those pieces that are within 100 feet of existing trails.
+Although installations adjacent to the trail network are limited, there are a few of installations that exist.
+Figure 32 illustrates the public art installations across the City and highlights those pieces that are within 100 feet of existing trails.
 Each art piece and the trail that it is adjacent to is listed in Table 24.

 Public art installations are limited along the trail network; however, the Reedy Creek Trail connects to and through the North Carolina Museum of Art (NCMA).
-Visitors to this regional destination can observe installations and explore the greenway trail.
+As a regional destination, visitors can observe installations and explore the greenway trail.
 Of note, existing NCMA art adjacent to greenway facilities are not shown on the map, as these are not considered public art installations.
 There is also a tunnel lighting art project currently underway at Rocky Branch Trail and Dawson Street.
-Future installations can build on the success of local and regional artists and reflect the character of Raleigh.
+Future installations can build on the success of local and regional artists and reflect the character of the City.